EthanMahajan/EthanMahajan.github.io/_projects/5_project.md

     On the left, an early brainstorm session for the feasibility and material cost of the machine.
 In the middle, an early mockup of the printer without including most of the necessary components.
 On the right, an illustration of the toolhead I had originally designed.
 </div>

 Once I had the design firmly finished, I started ordering the parts and building the printer.
-After every part had arrived,
+After every part had arrived, I got to work assembling and testing this first iteration for performance.
+This led to me recognizing my design had flaws that were fundamental to the frame as well as other components, so I got back to designing as shown in the photos below.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">